hermetico/unsupervised-learning/README.md

 # Unsupervised learning

-Collection of notes and excercices for the course DM843, Unsupervised Learning
+Collection of notes and excercices for the course DM843, Unsupervised Learning.